FatemaAlhameli/Intro-to-IM-/Midterm Project/Documentation 1.md

     if (this.walls[3]) {
       line(x, y + size, x, y);
     }
-    if (this.visited) {
+    // If a cell(square) is visted it will be colored green if (this.visited) {
       fill(52, 235, 58, 100);
       rect(x, y, size, size);
     }
   };
 }

 ```